Ljreds/virtual-spider/README.md

 - [x] **All functionality implemented** - Everything is working!
 Scores stored in local storage. `setInterval` used to create decay effect for the dirtiness.
 - [x] **Hooks** - Used `useState` and `useEffect` on the clicker.
 - [x] **Websocket and third party** - Mocked out.

+## Service deliverable

+For this deliverable I added backend endpoints that receives votes and returns the voting totals.

+- [x] **Node.js/Express HTTP service** - Working
+- [x] **Static middleware for frontend** - Working
+- [x] **Calls to third party endpoints** - My goat tells a new joke every time the page is refreshed
+- [x] **Backend service endpoints** - Placeholders for login that stores the current user on the server.
+Endpoints for storing scores
+- [x] **Frontend calls service endpoints** - I did this using the fetch function.
+- [x] **Supports registration, login, logout, and restricted endpoint** - Login and signup work with correct authentication